meghana-0211/Options-Data-Processing-Platform/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## 📞 Contact

-- Developer: [Your Name]
-- Email: [Your Email]
-- LinkedIn: [Your LinkedIn Profile]
-- Project Link: [GitHub Repository URL]

-## 🙏 Acknowledgments

-- Breakout Consultancy Private Limited for the internship opportunity
-- Indian brokers for providing API access
-- Open source community for various tools and libraries

----
 Developed as part of the Python Development Internship at BreakoutAI